Beats Studio Buds: features, ANC, special editions, price, more

 Another welcome change is that it now supports instant pairing via iCloud.
 Apple has also enabled new physical controls using the “b” button on the earbuds.
 Users can now enable an option to change the volume level of the Beats Studio Buds just by pressing their side buttons.
 The company says that this feature works with iOS, macOS, and even Android devices.

 When will the Beats Studio Buds be released?

-Beats Studio Buds was announced on June 14.
-It’s going to be sold on the Apple Store on June 24
+Beats Studio Buds was announced on June 14, 2021.
+It started to be sold on the Apple Store on June 24.

 Beats Studio Buds Review

 At 9to5Mac, we already reviewed the Beats Studio Buds.
 We praised these earbuds for its price and sound quality: